Scripture: Romans 8:31-39

 First, let’s hear you say you love me.
 Calvin recognizes how badly he has messed up and so before he hears words of retribution from his mother, he needs first to hear assurance of her continuing love.
 He needs to know that no matter what he has done, he has not fundamentally broken the relationship he has with her.
 While she may be angry, while she may discipline him, while she may have any number of things to say to him about the choices he has made, he wants to be assured that all of that will take place within the circle of their loving bond and not outside of it.
 This is grace.
 Grace is more than just a word of love; grace is the assurance of a love that comes first before all else and remains after all is finished.
 Grace is a love so steadfast that within that love we have the space to learn and grow and change and fall down and stand up again without fear that our flawed humanness will cast us out of that love and leave us alone and bereft.
 Some people may have the rare good fortune to find that kind of love in their human relationships but Christ proclaimed the good news that every single one of us can know that unquenchable love in God.
 No matter how irredeemable we may think we are, the first word God says is, “I love you.”
 Our relationship with God always begins with God’s grace and it ends in grace — God’s love that remains after all else is finished.

-And so when Paul, years later, wrote his letter to the churches in Rome, he was speaking from direct experience when he said, “Who will separate us from the love of Christ?
+And so, when Paul, years later, wrote his letter to the churches in Rome, he was speaking from direct experience when he said, “Who will separate us from the love of Christ?
 Will hardship, or distress, or persecution, or famine, or nakedness, or peril, or sword?”
-Paul after his conversion had gone through all of those things in his service to Christ: he had been thrown in prison for preaching the gospel.
+Paul after his conversion had gone through all those things in his service to Christ: he had been thrown in prison for preaching the gospel.
 He had been shipwrecked, stoned, flogged, and driven out of towns.
 He had been mocked by foe and friend alike for persisting in preaching God’s embrace of the Gentiles.
-And he had learned that none of it — especially not even his own worst self — could separate him from the love of God in Christ Jesus.
+And he had learned that none of it—especially not even his own worst self—could separate him from the love of God in Christ Jesus.

 This is the totality of the gospel given to us in Christ’s death on the cross and the testimony of the empty tomb: that our God is a God of unquenchable grace.
 God’s love for us comes before all else and it will remain with us after all is finished.
 Nothing, not even our worst selves, can separate us from the love of God in Christ Jesus.